zachbellay/podscription/README.md

 - [x] implement single podcast view page
 - [x] implement podast episode view page
 - [x] Add manual command to add a single podcast to the database from a URL, including scraping title, description, image URL, and website URL.
+- [x] create a logo
+- [x] Give Makefile ability to discern between docker-compose and docker compose (the dash)
+    - solved by upgrading docker version
+- [x] Fix server 500 error when using whitenoise in production